javaplus/MadScientist/lessons/assembly/wheels.md

 <img alt="Track Pieces Wrapped" src="/lessons/images/assembly/wheels_treads1.jpg" width="500"/>

-Insert a piece of filament through the hold to connect them as seen in the picture below:
+No align the two ends of the track and insert a piece of filament through the hold to connect them as seen in the picture below:

 <img alt="Track Pieces Connected" src="/lessons/images/assembly/wheels_treads2.jpg" width="500"/>